LatticeQCD/AnalysisToolbox/docs_src/physicsAnalysis/observables.md

 # Computing Observables

-The AnalysisToolbox has built in methods for several commonly computed observables in the context of lattice calculations trying to understand the QCD phase diagram.
+The LatticeToolbox has built in methods for several commonly computed observables in the context of lattice calculations trying to understand the QCD phase diagram.

 ## Polyakov loop observables